 If stress is an issue, consider adopting calming habits like meditation and yoga.

 A support group can also help you cope with stress.

 These groups provide a means of interacting with your healthcare providers and other patients.

-You can share stories, support one another, and receive continued education in the latest developments of obesity medicine.
+You can share stories, support one another, and receive continued education on the latest developments in obesity medicine.

-If you smoke, your surgeon will recommend that you stop before undergoing surgery.
+If you smoke, your surgeon will recommend stopping before surgery.

 Smoking can increase the risk of complications with weight loss surgery.
-It has been known to increase the risk of blood clots, heart disease, stroke, cataracts, hip fracture, and chronic obstructive pulmonary disease.
+It has increased the risk of blood clots, heart disease, stroke, cataracts, hip fractures, and chronic obstructive pulmonary disease.

-Smoking is also linked to cancer of the mouth, throat, esophagus, larynx, stomach, bladder, pancreas, kidney, and cervix.
+Smoking is also linked to mouth, throat, esophagus, larynx, stomach, bladder, pancreas, kidney, and cervix cancer.

 In addition to smoking, your surgeon will recommend that you avoid alcohol after bariatric surgery.